Home Learning Spaces: 5 Tips to Guarantee Your Success

 - Comfortable Seating: While learning from a couch or a bed can be fun every now and again, it can distract students from the task at hand.
-Help them associate their space with their seat by providing a chair with good support and at a height that allows them to work comfortably.
+Help them associate their space with their seat by providing a chair with good support and height to work comfortably.

 Here are some of our favorite home learning spaces provided by families at K12-powered schools to help you confidently create your own.
 Remember, keep it simple and ensure that the space works for your family.

-We love these rolling homework stations, using a cool vintage library cart, that keeps everything two students need organized and at arm’s reach. via#K12Unbox
+We love these rolling homework stations, using a cool vintage library cart that keeps everything two students need to be organized and at arm’s reach. via#K12Unbox

-With multiple learners, color coding supplies provides lots of organizational inspiration. via Yadeysha
+With multiple learners, color-coded supplies provide lots of organizational inspiration. via Yadeysha

 Doesn’t this desk just make you want to sit down and learn?
 Even if you don’t have a lot of space, a designated space is what matters. via Yadeysha

 Personal touches and clever storage organization turned this room into a fun and personalized home learning station.
-Looks like the K12 materials have just arrived for these happy students! via Kristin O.
+It looks like the K12 materials have just arrived for these happy students! via Kristin O.

-This bight and fun home learning space includes lots of educational wall decor and also serves as the family’s playroom. via Tamar and Naomi M.
+This bright and fun home learning space includes lots of educational wall decor and serves as the family’s playroom. via Tamar and Naomi M.

 This bright home learning space has a table that folds down and out of the way for more space, making the room extra versatile. via Cody B.